 For more information on the Nolan Creek WPP, please visit www.nolancreekwpp.com.

-Texas A&M AgriLife Reseach at Blackland Research and Extension center, Texas A&M University’s Spatial Scieneces Lab and Texas AgriLife Extension Service are working on the Lampasas River Watershed Protection Plan.
+Texas A&M AgriLife Reseach at Blackland Research and Extension center, Texas A&M University’s Spatial Scieneces Lab and Texas AgriLife Extension Service created the Lampasas River Watershed Protection Plan (WPP) in 2013.
 The WPP is a coordinated framework to address sources, causes and threats to both surface and groundwater, protect unimpaired water, restoring impaired waters and facilitate and encourage public education, awareness and involvement of water quality issues.

 For more information, please visit www.lampasasriver.org.